landonb629/CKAD-labs/notes/appEnv-config-and-security.md

 ## Understand defining resource requirements, limits, and quotas
+- k8s does not enforce any quotas for compute resources, so unlimited resources can be used until the max available is reached

+K8s measures CPU in millicores and memory in bytes

+quotas
+- ResourceQuotas will limit the usable resources for each namespace
+- the kubernetes scheduler takes care of those rules

+The following limits can be defined:
+- object count quotas: total number of a certain object
+- compute resource quotas: limits the total sum of compute resources for a requested namespace
+  - limits.cpu
+  - limits.memory
+  - requests.cpu
+  - requests.memory

 ## Understand ConfigMaps
 - used for storing non-confidential configuration data in key-value pairs.